sensu/sensu-go-workshop/README.md

    ```

    That's it!
 You should now have a complete Sensu Enterprise installation
-   running locally, with Sensu's API and other ports mapped to you localhost
+   running locally, with Sensu's API and other ports mapped to your localhost
    address space for further testing beyond this guide.
 This Vagrant VM also has
    a few extras installed, including [InfluxDB][1] and [Grafana][2], which we
    will use during this workshop.